tianyicui/gotgo/README.md

 and you can run it on an example program by typing

-    ./rungo tests/example.go
+    ./gotimports tests/example.go

 or

     make tests/example

-    ./tests/example
+The former will simply generate all the sources for `example.go`, which you can then browse through.
+The latter will also compile it.

-either of which will compile `example.go` and the three packages `tests/test.got`, `tests/demo/slice.got` and `tests/demo/list.got` and run the resulting executable.
-You can examine the [Makefile][1] to see how to integrate `gotit` into your own build system.
+You can browse the generated sources at `tests/demo/slice(list.List).go`, etc. and may also want to examine the [Makefile][1] to see how to integrate `gotit` into your own build system.
+The Makefile has overlapping functionality with the `gotimports` program, and is intended to help you understand how gotit works.

 If you just want to see what a template package will look like, check out [slice.got][2], which is a simple package exporting handy